yushan26/rules_go/go/nogo.rst

 .. footer:: The ``nogo`` logo was derived from the Go gopher, which was designed by Renee French. (http://reneefrench.blogspot.com/) The design is licensed under the Creative Commons 3.0 Attributions license.
 Read this article for more details: http://blog.golang.org/gopher

-**WARNING**: This functionality is experimental, so its API might change.
-Please do not rely on it for production use, but feel free to use it and file issues.

 ``nogo`` is a tool that analyzes the source code of Go programs.
-It runs alongside the Go compiler in the Bazel Go rules and rejects programs that contain disallowed coding patterns.
-In addition, ``nogo`` may report compiler-like errors.
+It runs in an action after the Go compiler in the Bazel Go rules and rejects sources that contain disallowed coding patterns from the configured analyzers.

 ``nogo`` is a powerful tool for preventing bugs and code anti-patterns early in the development process.
 It may be used to run the same analyses as `vet`_,